mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 Hard coded credentials
 Use reputation services to check whether the application you are running has been run before

-### Centralize accountability
+### 3.4.2 Centralize accountability

-Cyber sec professionals are to cyber sec what HSE professionals are to health, environment and safety.
+Cybersec professionals are to cybersec what HSE professionals are to health, environment and safety.
 They write policies, train people, and measure impact, but they cannot be everywhere at all times.
 The people in operations need to adopt behaviors that keep them healthy and safe, and protect the environment via their actions.
 In effect, the general manager of a mine or a plant has much more direct influence over the number of injuries than the person in charge of HSE.
-The same is true for cyber security: everyone, starting from the CEO down, and from the interns up, need to participate in forging a culture that promotes cyber security.
+The same is true for cybersecurity: everyone, starting from the CEO down, and from the interns up, need to participate in forging a culture that promotes cybersecurity.

 However, influencing people (via role modeling, training, and storytelling) is insufficient.